nsfw-filter/nsfw-filter/README.md

 </p>
 <hr>

-A Google Chrome/Firefox extension that blocks NSFW images from the web pages that you load using TensorFlowJS.
+A browser extension that blocks NSFW images from the web pages that you load using TensorFlowJS.

 *This extension **does NOT** collect/send any user data.
 All the operations on the images are done locally on the browser.
 No user data is being sent to a server for processing.*